 - 9.1.
 Subject to the implementation of the advice contained within this report the proposed development is acceptable from an arboricultural perspective.
 All retained trees can be adequately protected during construction activities to sustain their health and longevity. - 9.2.
 The proposed new tree planting will enhance the existing tree stock and help further improve the habitat value of the site. - 9.3.
 An Arboricultural Method Statement and finalised Tree Protection Plan will need to be produced.
 Where the feasibility of a scheme has been agreed upon by the Welsh Ministers, this detail can be agreed and submitted later as part of a pre-commencement planning condition (by agreement with the applicant). - 9.4.
+A specific pre-commencement planning condition (requiring detailed on-site assessment) is proposed in order to allow details of the final internal cabling layout to be approved. - 9.5.
 On the basis that the construction process is carried out appropriately, the proposed development can be implemented without significant impact on the site's arboricultural resources.
 In conclusion, the proposals are acceptable from an arboricultural perspective, subject to the implementation of the advice and recommendations set out in this report.